nguyenchiemminhvu/CPP_Build_Toolchain/GNU_Autotools/README.md

 aclocal.m4  AUTHORS  autom4te.cache  ChangeLog  configure  configure.ac  COPYING  depcomp  INSTALL  install-sh  main.cpp  Makefile.am  Makefile.in  missing  NEWS  README
 ```

+The '--add-missing' option tells 'automake' to automatically generate all of additional files required.
+It is useful when we start a new project or if we have recently cleaned up our project directory and accidentally removed some of these auxiliary files.

+Now, Makefile.in file is created for the intput of 'configure' script.
+Just one more step, we gonna have our final Makefile.

 ```
 ncmv@localhost:~/study_workspace/CPP_Build_Toolchain/GNU_Autotools/SampleProjects/01_HelloWorld$ ./configure
 checking for a BSD-compatible install... /usr/bin/install -c